Mariah Carey: 2008–2009: E=MC², Memoirs of an Imperfect Angel, and Precious

-In early 2007, Carey began to work on her eleventh studio album, E=MC², in a private villa in Anguilla.
-Although E=MC² was well received by most critics, some of them criticized it for being very similar to the formula used on The Emancipation of Mimi.
+In early 2007, Carey began to work on her eleventh studio album, E=MC².
+Although the album was well received by some critics, others criticized it for being very similar to the formula used on The Emancipation of Mimi.
 Two weeks before the album's release, "Touch My Body", the record's lead single, reached the top position on the Billboard Hot 100, becoming Carey's eighteenth number one and making her the solo artist with the most number one singles in United States history, pushing her past Elvis Presley into second place according to the magazine's revised methodology.
-Carey is second only to The Beatles, who have twenty number-one singles.
 Additionally, it gave Carey her 79th week atop the Hot 100, tying her with Presley as the artist with the most weeks at number one in the Billboard chart history."

 E=MC² debuted at number one on the Billboard 200 with 463,000 copies sold, the biggest opening week sales of her career.
-In 2008, Carey also played an aspiring singer named Krystal in Tennessee and had a cameo appearance in Adam Sandler's film You Don't Mess with the Zohan, playing herself.
+In 2008, Carey also played one of the lead roles in Tennessee.
 Since the album's release, Carey had planned to embark on an extensive tour in support of E=MC².
-However the tour was suddenly cancelled in early December 2008.
-Carey later stated that she had been pregnant during that time period, and suffered a miscarriage, hence she cancelled the tour.
+However, the tour was suddenly cancelled in early December 2008.
+Carey later stated that she had been pregnant during that time period and suffered a miscarriage, prompting the tour's cancellation.
 On January 20, 2009, Carey performed "Hero" at the Neighborhood Inaugural Ball after Barack Obama was sworn as the first African-American president of the United States.
-On July 7, 2009, Carey – alongside Trey Lorenz – performed her version of The Jackson 5 song "I'll Be There" at the memorial service for Michael Jackson.
+On July 7, 2009, Carey—alongside Trey Lorenz—performed her version of "I'll Be There" at the memorial service for Michael Jackson.